bokeh/bokeh/sphinx/source/docs/contributing.rst

 base for Bokeh.

-If you are the author of an existing plotting library and would like your interfaces to generate output that can be rendered by the :ref:`bokehjs` runtime, take a look through the :ref:`devguide` and we'd love to help you out.
+If you are the author of an existing plotting library and would like your interfaces to generate output that can be rendered by the :ref:`devguide_bokehjs` runtime, take a look through the :ref:`devguide` and we'd love to help you out.

 If you have a data API or other web-based tool that you think would be great